Allowance on account of an infectious disease

 Quarantine is when the movements of a person who has been exposed to an infectious disease, or who may have been exposed to an infectious disease, are restricted for example by ordering the person to stay at home.

 Isolation is when a person who has contracted a disease, or who with good reason is believed to have contracted a disease, is cared for or monitored separately from other persons, to prevent the spread of the disease.

 To qualify for an infectious disease allowance, you must. as a rule, be covered under the Finnish National Health Insurance scheme.
 If you are an EU/EEA, Swiss or UK national working in Finland, you may be eligible for the allowance even if you do not have health insurance coverage in Finland.

-You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in your municipality or hospital district.
+You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in your wellbeing service county.
 The decision, or a copy of it, must be enclosed with your application.
 A medical certificate A is also accepted, if it contains the corresponding information and has been signed by the physician responsible for infectious disease control.

 Foreign decision on quarantine, isolation or absence from work

 Persons who are covered under the Finnish social security system and who have been ordered into isolation or quarantine in an EU or EEA country or in Switzerland may be entitled to infectious disease allowance.
 In such cases, a certificate from a physician or other authority authorised to issue an isolation or quarantine order in the relevant country must be enclosed with the application.

 There is no entitlement to the infectious disease allowance, for example, if

 - you are working remotely and you do not incur any loss of income

 - you are working remotely, so there is no risk of spreading the infection